sshyran/owntracks-gw/manual/mqtt.md

 --------- ---------------------------------------------------------
  Trigger  Reason
 --------- ---------------------------------------------------------
-    f     First publish after reboot
+    f     First publish after reboot.

-    a     Device started by (a)larm clock (`AT^CALA`).
+    c     Device started by alarm (c)lock (`AT^CALA`).
 Alive signal without ignition.
 Sent instead of `f`.
 This message is published periodically (even without external power) after `sleep` seconds.

-    s     The Movement Sensor or _accelerometer_ is activated when the software shuts down, and is monitored even without external power supply (ignition off).
+    a     The Movement Sensor or _accelerometer_ is activated when the software shuts down, and is monitored even without external power supply (ignition off).
           Its sensitivity is controlled by the `motion` parameters.
 It wakes up the device when moved.
 Default for `motion` is 4, which is *very* sensitive.
 I set it to 63 of 255.
 When I shake it, it wakes up.
-This triggers an `s` (sensor) publish which is published to `../alarm`.
+This triggers an `a` (alarm) publish which is published to `../alarm`.

-    k     When transitioning from _move_ to _stationary_ mode an additional publish is sent marked with trigger `k` (park)
+    k     When transitioning from _move_ to _stationary_ mode an additional publish is sent marked with trigger `k` (park).

-    L     Last recorded position upon graceful shutdown
+    L     Last recorded position upon graceful shutdown .

-    l     GPS signal lost.
-Even though GPS signal has gone (e.g. driven into tunnel) we may still have a GPRS signal, so we can publish the `l`ast known position
+    l     GPS signal lost (NMEA `A` transitions to `V`).
+Even though GPS signal has gone (e.g. driven into tunnel) we may still have a GPRS signal, so we can publish the `l`ast known position.
+It is likely that a `t` will follow suit.

-    m     For manually requested locations (e.g. by publishing to `/cmd`)
+    m     For manually requested locations (e.g. by publishing to `/cmd`).

-    t     (time) for location published because device is movi
+    t     (time) for location published because device is moving.

     T     (Time) Vehicle is immobile and `maxInterval` has elapsed.

     v     Move.
-One `v` trigger is sent on transition from park or `t` to move
+One `v` trigger is sent on transition from park or `t` to move.
 --------- ---------------------------------------------------------

 Table: Triggers emitted in location publishes